Vanessa atalanta, Crete - photo © Ch. Almpantakis

 Appearance

 Both sexes have a similar appearance.
-The upper side of their forewings is dark brown near the inner margin in the basal area, and black color with white spots in the triangle formed by the apex, external margin, and costa.
-There is a characteristic red band crossing the wing from anal angle to costa.
+The upper side of their forewings is dark brown near the inner margin in the basal area, and black in color with white spots in the triangle formed by the apex, external margin, and costa.
+There is a characteristic red band crossing the wing from the anal angle to the costa.

-On the underside of the forewings, there is the same red band and several white marks on a black background where are also yellow, brown, and blue marks.
+On the underside of the forewings, there is the same red band and several white marks on a black background where there are also yellow, brown, and blue marks.

 The upper side of the hindwings is dark brown colored with a red band in the submarginal area and small blue marks.
 The underside is also dark brown with various colors and shapes forming a complicated pattern.